 - Scrubbing pad (optional)

-- Dish soap is not going to remove your seasoning but is not usually necessary to use in the first place.
+- Dish soap will not remove your seasoning but is not usually necessary to use in the first place.
 A gentle scrub and wipe, and you're done!

-- Make sure you're not soaking your pan in the sink, as that will cause rust, and ultimately more work to restore it.
+- Ensure you're not soaking your pan in the sink, as that will cause rust and, ultimately, more work to restore it.

 - Thoroughly dry your skillet after cleaning.
 If you discover seared food when the pan has cooled down completely, hot water can help to remove dried-on residues.

-To avoid damage, never "shock" the hot pan with cold water.
+Pro tip: To avoid damage, never "shock" the hot pan with cold water!

 - Make sure to remove all extra oil from your ironware before "curing".
 Too much oil develops a sticky residue.

-Taking care and maintaining your pans and skillets is easy.
-You can use the same method to care for cast iron griddle and grill grates.
+Taking care of and maintaining your pans and skillets is easy.
+You can use the same method to care for cast iron griddles and grill grates.

 When it comes to enamel skillets and Dutch ovens, clean them as any other pots and pans you have.
 No need to "season" them.

-Unlike a Teflon pan, flaking does not mean that your skillet is ruined.
-It is time to re-season it, however.
+Unlike a Teflon pan, flaking does not mean your skillet is ruined - it is time to re-season it.

-Take some coarse salt or a scrubbing pad and clean until all of the flakes come off; rinse and re-season.
+Take coarse salt or a scrubbing pad and clean until all flakes come off; rinse and re-season.

 If you have a thick build-up, or it's more persistent, pop your skillet in the oven for an hour at 350 degrees Fahrenheit.
 Wipe it out and re-season.